Rounak777803/Tata-Data-Visualisation-Empowering-Business-with-Effective-Insights-/README.md

 SQL_Queries/: Contains all SQL scripts used for data loading, cleaning, and analytical queries (Q1-Q8).

 **Power_BI_Dashboard/:**
-Placeholder for Power BI .pbix file (if you choose to upload it).
+Placeholder for Power BI .pbix file.

 **Data_Cleanup_Notes.md:**
 (Optional) A file detailing the specific data cleaning steps and logic.